MMK21Hub/Capitalisation-Fixes/README.md

 ## `new-version.sh`

-This is a utility script for Linux systems that automates part of the process of releasing a new version of Capitalisation Fixes.
+This is a utility script for Linux systems that automates part of the process of publishing a new release of Capitalisation Fixes.
 You should provide a name for the new version as the first (and only) argument, e.g. `./new-version.sh v2.1`.

 It performs three main jobs: